French gold rectangular mirror with carved wooden frame - antique

 Description

 Empire-style furniture dates from the late 18th to early 19th century.
-It originated during Napoleon’s reign, characterized by strong influences from Roman and Greek ornamentation.
+It originated during Napoleon's reign, characterized by significant similarities and references to Roman and Greek ornamentation.

 The most important aspect of elite antique furniture is originality.
 This is ultimately crucial for buyers, as many forgeries circulate on the market.
 Luxury Products provides documentation confirming the product’s authenticity and compliance with the description and photos.
-We also have appraisers, art experts, historians, and specialists from around the world at your disposal.
+We have appraisers, art experts, historians, and specialists from around the world at your disposal.

 Attributes / Details